 Mitch and his wife, Sara, have two young children.
 He is passionate about fly-fishing for trout in Wisconsin’s streams, attending as many Badger Basketball and Football games as possible, and enjoying time with his family.

-Admitted to practice in the State and Federal Courts of Wisconsin.
+Admitted to practice in the State Courts of Wisconsin and Federal Court for the Western District of Wisconsin.

 EducationJ.D., Northwestern School of Law of Lewis & Clark College